Causality and the Modeling of the Measurement Process in Quantum Theory: Modeling the Quantum Measurement Process: To Collapse or Not to Collapse?

 Put in a nutshell, non-collpase interpretations attempt to ``restore a classical way of thinking about {\it what there is}.'' \cite[p.
 74]{Bacciagaluppi96} And what there is, is a definite valued set of properties constituting an {\it actual state of affairs}.
-There is one single realm of existence: actuality.
-Possibility ---as in classical physics--- in only epistemic, reflecting our ignorance about what there is.
-Non-collapse interpretations deny the existence of a collapse during measurement and claim ---in different ways--- that the quantum superposition also expresses ---at least partly--- the actual realm.
+There is one single realm of existence, actuality, in which the evolution of properties is governed by the efficient cause.
+Possibility ---as in classical physics--- is only epistemic, and reflects our ignorance about {\it what there is}.
+Non-collapse interpretations deny the existence of a ``collapse'' (physical interaction) during measurement and claim ---in different ways--- that the quantum superposition also describes ---at least partly--- the actual realm.